Spelling variations: Haim, Chaim, Haym Avraham

 Early Life of Haim Abraham

-Haim Abraham was born on May 22, 1879 (May 10 according to the Julian calendar in use at the time of his birth), the son of Mamo and Lea Abraham, in Ruschuk (Ruse), Bulgaria.
+Haim Abraham was born on May 22, 1879 (May 10 according to the Julian calendar in use at the time of his birth), the son of Mamo Abraham, a merchant and Lea, née Jakob, in Rustchuk (Ruse), Bulgaria.

-Birth certificate for Haim, Moritz, Isak and Mony Abraham, Ruschuk, 1901
+Birth certificate for Haim, Moritz, Isak and Mony Abraham, Rustchuk, 1901

-List of Abraham family births drawn by the Sepharadic Congregation of Ruschuk, written in Ladino, 1901.
+List of Abraham family births drawn by the Sepharadic Congregation of Rustchuk, written in Ladino, 1901.

 Haim is the first entry.